whiteStainX/when/docs/AUDIO_DESIGN.md

 ## FeatureExtractor Responsibilities

-The extractor applies A-weighting to approximate human loudness perception, then derives a variety of tiered analyses.
+By default the extractor applies A-weighting (configurable via `dsp.apply_a_weighting`) to approximate human loudness perception, then derives a variety of tiered analyses.
 Each group can drive different kinds of visuals:

 ### Tier 0 – Core Energies